it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Install the Latest Stable Version of Any Security-Related Updates on All Network Devices

+[Remove?
+Seems to overlap with RABET-V]

 Install the latest stable version of any security-related updates on all network devices.

 > Ensure that you are monitoring for updates and applying them as you are able.
 This may require a plan to make updates prior to sensitive election dates.

-Scope: Hosted components
+Applies to: Hosted components

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 1.3.4

 ### Ensure Anti-Malware Software and Signatures Are Updated

 [Revert to previous wording and add hosted clause?]
+[Cannot apply to iOS?]

-The product must allow an administrator to perform updates to its anti-malware software, scanning engine and signature database on a regular basis.
+The product must allow an administrator to perform updates to its anti-malware software, scanning engine and signature database.

 > Ensure that all anti-malware instances are receiving signature updates.
 This requires periodic review of devices within the election technology system.

+Method: Derived

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 2.3.2

 ### Configure Devices to Not Auto-Run Content

+[Changed content to executable code]

-Configure devices to not auto-run content from removable media.
+Configure devices to not auto-run executable code from removable media.

 > This helps ensure an attacker cannot insert a malicious device and execute it without having user credentials.

+Applies to: Vendor supplied hardware

+Method: Derived

->Reference: CIS Security Best Practices for Non-Voting Election Technology 2.5.3
+> Reference: CIS Security Best Practices for Non-Voting Election Technology 2.5.3

 ### Use USB Port Protectors on Unused Ports

 Cover all unused USB ports on endpoint devices with locks or tamper-evident port protectors to ensure unauthorized USB devices are not inserted into the device.

 > This is especially important for devices that are taken into less physically secure environments.

-It is also important to put tamper-evident seals on ports that do have a device plugged in to detect an attempt to swap a legitimate device with an illegitimate one.
+Method: Derived

->Reference: CIS Security Best Practices for Non-Voting Election Technology 2.5.6
+> Reference: CIS Security Best Practices for Non-Voting Election Technology 2.5.6

 Applies to: Provider supplied hardware